eduwass/Learning-Three.js/README.md

 </html>
 ```

 Next comes the `JavaScript`, first create a scene, a camera and a renderer.
-This are required for every `THREE.js` instance:
+This are required for every `THREE.js` instance.
+The output of the following code will create a `<canvas>` the full width and height of the browser viewport:

 ```
 var scene = new THREE.Scene();

 var camera = new THREE.PerspectiveCamera( 75, window.innerWidth / window.innerHeight, 0.1, 1000 );

-var renderer = new THREE.WebGLRenderer(); renderer.setSize( window.innerWidth, window.innerHeight );
+var renderer = new THREE.WebGLRenderer();
+	renderer.setSize( window.innerWidth, window.innerHeight );

 document.body.appendChild( renderer.domElement );
 ```
+There is a very good explanation of how to add a cube to this scene here from the [THREE.js website](http://threejs.org/docs/index.html#Manual/Introduction/Creating_a_scene).
+It explains the interaction of `WebGL` and `THREE.js`, to understand what `THREE.js` adds.

+####Adding to a scene